English Language and Literature

 English Philology

 Philology, the study of medieval texts, is a distinct field of study at undergraduate and graduate levels within the Department of English.
-Graduate students in English Philology can benefit from the resources of Fribourg's interdisciplinary Medieval Institute as well as close collaboration with medievalists at other Swiss and English universities.
-The Professor of Philology at Fribourg is Elisabeth Dutton, who specialises in early English drama and medieval English devotional compilations and women's writing.
-She currently heads two major research projects on drama in different institutions: medieval Oxford colleges, and English and French medieval convents.
+The Professor of English Philology is Elisabeth Dutton, who specialises in early English drama and medieval English religious texts, especially by and for women: she currently heads a major research project comparing religious drama in the Jewish, Christian and Islamic traditions.
+Graduate students in English philology can benefit from the resources of Fribourg's Medieval Institute as well as close collaboration with medievalists at other Swiss and English universities.

 English Linguistics